The following post is from Krystal of Krystal Griffin Photography: 5 Ways to Make the Most of Your Professional Portraits

-Explain to your family how much professional photographs mean to you.
-Explain to them it’s because you love them, that life moves fast and they keep changing.
+Explain to your family how much professional portraits will mean to you.
+Explain to them it’s because you love them, that life moves fast, and they keep changing.
 If your family understands how important this is to you, they will be more likely to put their best foot forward.
-While we are on this topic let me add: make them happy they did this for you.
-All I mean by that is to make this a pleasant experience, and when it’s over show them your gratitude.
+While we are on this topic, let me add: make them happy they did this for you.
+All I mean by that is to make this a pleasant experience, and when it’s over, show them your gratitude.
 It will be easier to get them out next time when they remember the experience warmly.

 4. Choose your wardrobe.

 You may have lots of ideas for this area.
-If you don’t have many ideas please don’t stress!
-Most photographers love to work with you to bring everything together into a one cohesive direction.
+If you don’t have many ideas, please don’t stress!
+Most photographers love to work with you to bring everything together in one cohesive direction.
 Whatever you choose, keep a few things in mind.
 It’s best to find a color palette to work with rather than all family members being in the exact same color.
-Also, think texture rather than print.
-One member might want to wear a pop of print but in general texture highlights your family rather than your clothes.
-Layering also adds visual interest to your photos without distracting from the people in them.
+Also, think of texture rather than print.
+One member might want to wear a pop of print, but in general, texture highlights your family rather than your clothes.
+Layering also adds visual interest to your photos without distracting the people in them.

 5. Prepare with food and rest.

 I should say that this tip is for the youngest members of your family, but it may prove to be helpful for all ages.
-As you schedule your session you will want to keep in mind your family’s meal and nap schedule.
-Everyone wants your family to be at your best, happy and feeling well for your session.
+As you schedule your session, you will want to keep in mind your family’s meal and nap schedule.
+Everyone wants their family to be at their best, happy, and feeling well for your session.
 A hungry, tired individual will find it very hard to follow instructions and keep attention.
-Be sure to toss a small, clean snack into your bag (grab one for the adults too) and a bottle of water.
-Water and non-messy snacks are best right before you get your photos taken.
+Be sure to toss a small, clean snack into your bag (grab one for the adults, too) and a bottle of water.
+Water and non-messy snacks are best before you take your photos.

-These are just a few things to think about.
+These are just a few things to think about when planning for your professional portraits.
 If you have questions, you should make sure you talk to the photographer you have chosen.
-I love it when my clients come to me with questions and ideas to prepare for their session, it means they are invested.
-And when you invest all that time into preparing for your photos, you can be guaranteed they will be that much better for all your preparation.
+I love it when my clients come to me with questions and ideas to prepare for their sessions.
+It means they are invested.
+And when you invest all that time into preparing your photos, you can be guaranteed they will be that much better for all your preparation.